platformsh/platformsh-docs/docs/src/integrations/activity/reference.md

 ...
 ```

-The `environment` property contains your environment's settings:
+The `environment` property contains the settings for the environment that was pushed to:

 ``` json
 ...